top of page

 Add the cubed butter pieces and pulse until the mixture resembles a coarse meal.

-With the motor running, trickle in the ice cold water until the mixture forms a ball.
-Remove from the processor, dust lightly with flour and flatten into a disc.
+With the motor running, trickle in the ice-cold water until the mixture forms a ball.
+Remove from the processor, dust lightly with flour, and flatten into a disc.
 Wrap the pastry tightly in plastic wrap and refrigerate for at least 30 minutes.

-When it’s time to roll out the pastry and assemble the pie, remove the pastry from the refrigerator and let it soften slightly before rolling out.
-Divide the pastry into two pieces making one slightly larger for the base.
+When it’s time to roll out the pastry and assemble the pie, remove the pastry from the refrigerator and let it soften slightly before rolling it out.
+Divide the pastry into two pieces, making one slightly larger for the base.
 Line a 9” pie dish with the larger piece of pastry and roll out the smaller piece to a 9” diameter.
 Refrigerate the pastry while preparing the apples.

 For the Apples

-Peel core and slice the apples into ¼” thick slices and mix with the sugar, flour and spices.
+Peel, core, and slice the apples into ¼” thick slices and mix with the sugar, flour, and spices.

-The recipe I used in the video used a much higher baking temperature and I found it overbaked the pastry.
-So I recommend you use 350 F degrees.
-That temperature might have worked well in the recipe writer's oven but since all ovens are different for best results it’s important to use the timing and temperature that work best for your oven.
+Pies typically bake at 375°F for approximately 1 hour and 10 minutes.
+When baking in Convection, it’s best to reduce the temperature by 25 degrees to avoid overcooking the edges.
+The exact cooking time will depend on the size of the oven.
+The recipe I used in the video used a much higher cooking temperature, and I found it overbaked the pastry.
+So I recommend you use 350°F. That temperature might have worked well in the recipe writer's oven, but since all ovens are different, for best results, use the timing and temperature that work best for your oven.

 UNLEASH YOUR INNER CHEF WITH MY BLOG!